 The Zercher deadlift is a rarely-seen exercise in most commercial gyms but remains a highly underrated exercise.

 So, what is the Zercher deadlift?
-The Zercher deadlift is a deadlift variation that requires the barbell to be held in the crooks of the elbows.
+The Zercher deadlift is a variation requiring the barbell to be held between the forearm and bicep on the elbows.
 It places more work on the upper back muscles.
-This unique deadlift exercise is especially beneficial for combat sport athletes, wrestlers, and strongmen and strongwomen.
+This unique deadlift exercise is especially beneficial for sports athletes, wrestlers, strongmen and strongwomen.

-In this article, you’ll find step-by-step instructions on how to set-up properly for the Zercher deadlift.
-I’ll also outline the advantages of adding this exercise into your program.
+In this article, you’ll find step-by-step instructions on how to set up properly for the Zercher deadlift.
+I’ll also outline the advantages of adding this exercise to your program.
 Finally, you’ll learn about the 4 major drawbacks to avoid.

-This exercise is often misunderstood, and I highly encourage that you review the main points in order to minimize your injury risk.
+This exercise is often misunderstood, and I highly encourage you to review the main points to minimize your injury risk.

 Overview: Zercher Deadlift